North Korea: Economy

-Infrastructure and transport

-North Korea's energy infrastructure is obsolete and in disrepair.
-Power shortages are chronic and would not be alleviated even by electricity imports because the poorly maintained grid causes significant losses during transmission.
-Coal accounts for 70% of primary energy production, followed by hydroelectric power with 17%.
-The government under Kim Jong-un has increased emphasis on renewable energy projects like wind farms, solar parks, solar heating and biomass.
-A set of legal regulations adopted in 2014 stressed the development of geothermal, wind and solar energy along with recycling and environmental conservation.
-North Korea's long-term objective is to curb fossil fuel usage and reach an output of 5 million kilowatts from renewable sources by 2044, up from its current total of 430,000 kilowatts from all sources.
-Wind power is projected to satisfy 15% of the country's total energy demand under this strategy.

-North Korea also strives to develop its own civilian nuclear program.
-These efforts are under much international dispute due to their military applications and concerns about safety.
+Transportation

-Transport infrastructure includes railways, highways, water and air routes, but rail transport is by far the most widespread.
+Transport infrastructure in North Korea includes railways, highways, water and air routes, but rail transport is by far the most widespread.
 North Korea has some 5200 km of railways mostly in standard gauge which carry 80% of annual passenger traffic and 86% of freight, but electricity shortages undermine their efficiency.
 Construction of a high-speed railway connecting Kaesong, Pyongyang and Sinuiju with speeds exceeding 200 km/h was approved in 2013.
 North Korea connects with the Trans-Siberian Railway through Rajin.